Book value (definition)

 Book value is not the same as market value.
 Market value is what similar businesses or assets are selling for and can be influenced by many external factors such as supply and demand, and what people are willing to pay.

-In the case of assets, the book value is what appears on the balance sheet after depreciation of a tangible asset like equipment or amortization of an intangible asset like a trademark.
+In the case of assets, the book value is what appears on the balance sheet after depreciation of a tangible asset like equipment or amortisation of an intangible asset like a trademark.

 How to calculate book value of a company